Skip to content

 or, browse by topic:

-algorithms astronomy complex networks cosmology darts differential equations fortran gaming GAN geometry keras linguistics longform machine learning math n-grams neural networks nlp optimisation optuna parallelism planetary science programming python quantum shpc umap university vae visualisation worldbuilding
+algorithms astronomy complex networks cosmology darts differential equations fortran gaming GAN geometry keras linguistics longform machine learning math n-grams neural networks nlp optimisation optuna parallelism planetary science programming python pytorch quantum shpc transformer umap university vae visualisation vqvae worldbuilding

-I completed my PhD in Astrophysics at ICRAR/UWA in 2023 developing several AI models to study the morphological evolution of galaxies.
+I completed my PhD in Astrophysics at ICRAR/UWA in 2023.
+I’ve published five first-author papers applying AI models to study the morphological evolution of galaxies, including:

 These models have been applied to over 100,000 galaxies across observational datasets (e.g. SDSS, COSMOS, SAMI), as well as synthetic galaxy images from cosmological simulations (EAGLE).